 You can imagine how I felt and even the complications I had toward the third trimester.

-I also wish I had a juicer to blend platefuls of vegetables into smoothies.
-Combining all those calories would’ve taken too much time and effort to chew, but a smoothie or juice would do the trick in a single, easy-to-down drink.
+I also wish I had a juicer to blend platefuls of fruits and vegetables into smoothies.
+Combining all those calories can take too much time and effort to chew, but a smoothie or juice can do the trick in a single, easy-to-down drink.

 4. Apply for a handicap placard

 As you likely noticed, carrying twins is exhausting, even if you’re only in the first trimester.
 When you hit the second and third trimesters, you can bet that you’ll be wanting to limit how far you walk.